 Just a four-hour drive from Cape Town through the scenic Karoo along the Route 62 or 2-hours' drive from George over the majestic Swartberg Pass, De Bergkant Lodge is the oasis of Prince Albert waiting to welcome you from its position at the foot of the Swartberg Mountains.

-Take your book (yes, that one you have been meaning to read for months), pack your hiking boots, bring your pet (De Bergkant Lodge is #petfriendly) and most definitely pack your bathing suit to make the most of the Lodge’s two pools, sauna and room service masseuse for your own private spa experience.
+Take your book (yes, that one you have been meaning to read for months), pack your hiking boots, bring your pet (De Bergkant Lodge is #PetFriendly) and most definitely pack your bathing suit to make the most of the Lodge’s three pools, sauna and room service masseuse for your own private SPA experience.

 There is a surprising wealth of fascinating things to do about town and in the vast surroundings of Prince Albert, so make sure you book your stay long enough to relax as well as enjoy a few thrilling adventures.